 As we mentioned at the beginning of the travel guide to Khuzestan, Khuzestan province is vast and of course has many sights with a long history.
 In the following, we will introduce you to the tourist attractions of some cities of Khuzestan.

-Kuhsaran and Sangi Cemetery, Karun River, Kaveh Bazaar, Museum of Contemporary Art, Al-Tajjar Moein Building, Triangle University (Faculty of Literature), Abdul Hamid Bazaar, Ahvaz White Bridge, Masroop Church, Ali Ibn Mahziar Tomb, the longest artificial waterfall in the Middle East Kianpars Nature Bridge, Ahwaz Falafel Bazaar and Ahwaz Kharati Museum are some of the sights of this city.
+Kuhsaran and Sangi Cemetery, Karun River, Kaveh Bazaar, Museum of Contemporary Art, Moein Al-Tojjar Building, Triangle University (Faculty of Literature), Abdul Hamid Bazaar, Ahvaz White Bridge, Masroop Church, Ali Ibn Mahziar Tomb, the longest artificial waterfall in the Middle East Kianpars Nature Bridge, Ahwaz Falafel Bazaar and Ahwaz Kharati Museum are some of the sights of this city.

 Shirin Cinema, Ranguniha Mosque, Armenian Tomb Residing in Abadan, Imam Reza Abadan Cable Bridge, Abadan Central Bazaar, Naft Cinema, Abadan Museum, Seyed Abbas Tomb, Imam Hassan Asgari’s Shellah Village, Khezr Nabi Maqam, Biodiversity Museum, Abadan Markets, The Church of the Sacrifice of Garapt is the Museum of Contemporary Art in Abadan, Konzalmal and the Museum of Martyr Raees Ali Delvari.